Vishvas-Enjamuri/openshift-cg-19-Feb-2024/17-SSL-Certificate-Mgmt/README.md

 ```

-## Patch API Server Cert in CRC Setup to SNO Cluster
+## Patch API Server Cert in CRC Setup or SNO Cluster

 ## Create a TLS Secret for API Server